Policies and Forms

 Skyline Soccer Association reserves the right to refuse any participants for any reason.

 Registration of your child, at any time of the registration process, does not guarantee a place in the Program.
-As we do our best to give as many players the ability to play as possible, there may be instances where your child will be turned away.
-Such instances include, but are not limited to, the inability to run the program due to lack of players, late registrations, unsuccessful payments, and missing payment deadlines.
+We do our best to give as many players possible, the ability to play, there may be instances where your child will be turned away.
+Such instances include, but are not limited to, the inability to run the program due to lack of players, late registrations, unsuccessful payments, and missing registration and payment deadlines.

 Games should not be cancelled without consent from the Skyline program director.